MikeyBeez/Ollama_Agents/docs/architecture_guide.md

 ## 🎉 Conclusion

-AI_Functions is designed to be both powerful and playful.
+Ollama_Agents is designed to be both powerful and playful.
 Each module plays a crucial role, and together they create an AI assistant that's greater than the sum of its parts.
 This architecture allows for easy customization and extension, making it a versatile platform for building AI assistants.

 Remember to keep your tests up-to-date as you add new features or modify existing ones.
 This will ensure the continued reliability and maintainability of your AI assistant.